-Almost five years ago, we published the article “Axe Sheaths” at this website, which mapped poorly described phenomenon of axe protections.
+Almost five years ago, we published the article “Organic axe sheaths of 9th-12th century” at this website, which mapped poorly described phenomenon of axe protections.
 The article has gained great popularity among reenactors around the world.
-The conclusion of the article was that we were able to find 22 axe sheaths made of birch, pine, beech, oak, juniper, alder, spruce, yew and willow wood and elk antler.
+The conclusion of the article was that we were able to find 24 axe sheaths made of alder, birch, pine, beech, oak, juniper, spindle, spruce, yew and willow wood and elk antler in the 9th-12th century.
 Wood and antler sheaths are often decorated and have different fastening methods that we have tried to digitally reconstruct.

 Suggested variants of wooden sheaths.
 Bigger resolution here.